Aaron Wilbraham: Coaching career

 On 2 December 2020, Wilbraham joined Steve Cotterill's coaching staff at League One side Shrewsbury Town, joining as assistant manager.

 On 19 January 2021, Wilbraham took charge as stand-in manager for an FA Cup third round tie away at Premier League side Southampton as Cotterill was suffering from COVID-19.
 Shrewsbury lost the tie 2–0.
 Wilbraham also took charge on 23 January, a 1–0 league defeat away at Sunderland.

+Personal life

+Wilbraham's brother Joe is an amateur footballer.
+He is a football agent.